 Net position (the difference between assets, liabilities, and deferred inflows/outflows of resources) may serve, over time, as a useful indicator of a government's financial position.
-In the case of the Wastewater Enterprise, assets and deferred outflows of resources exceeded liabilities by \$2.3 billion and \$2.1 billion at the end of fiscal years 2020 and 2019, respectively.
-Additions of capital assets resulted in an 8.2% increase in net position from fiscal year 2019 to fiscal year 2020.
-The largest portion of the Wastewater Enterprise's net position represented its investment in capital assets (e.g., land, buildings, transmission, and distribution system, etc.).
+In the case of the Wastewater Enterprise, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$2.4 billion and \$2.3 billion at the end of fiscal years 2021 and 2020, respectively.
+Additions of capital assets resulted in a 6.8% increase in net position from fiscal year-end 2020 to 2021.
+The largest portion of the Wastewater Enterprise's net position represented its investment in capital assets (e.g., land, buildings, transmission and distribution system, etc.).
 The Wastewater Enterprise uses these capital assets to provide wastewater services on the Island of Oahu and consequently, capital assets are not available to liquidate liabilities or other spending.

-The following are the highlights of the condensed statements of revenues, expenses, and changes in net position (in thousands of dollars):
+The following are the highlights of the condensed statements of revenues, expenses, and changes in net position: